 Currently Bluetooth support is limited to AVR based chips.
-For Bluetooth 2.1, QMK has support for RN-42 modules and the Bluefruit EZ-Key, the latter of which is not produced anymore.
+For Bluetooth 2.1, QMK has support for RN-42 modules.
 For more recent BLE protocols, currently only the Adafruit Bluefruit SPI Friend is directly supported.
 BLE is needed to connect to iOS devices.
 Note iOS does not support mouse input.

 Not Supported Yet but possible: